rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - RRSA System.md

 Figure 1: a schematic for the assembly.
 Not pictured: the camera, which is to be attached to the camera port on the Raspberry Pi Zero 2W.

 ![Overhead View](https://user-images.githubusercontent.com/118228609/220002131-ab6d1f27-5fda-4ba9-a132-e8f04153594e.png)
 Figure 2: a drawing illustrating the placement of modules within the project box.
+The mounting plate is covered in 2.54 mm width square holes.
+The battery is to be affixed using zip ties.
+The camera is to be affixed using glue.

 ![Front Panel](https://user-images.githubusercontent.com/118228609/220002416-1288c96b-3247-4ce5-85d7-2f7800a0e43c.png)
 Figure 3: the front panel.
 The mounted components (from left to right): USB-C socket, power switch, start/stop switch.